Protect your data & Assets

-Cyber liability insurance is a new and highly beneficial insurance product available through Sunforest Transportation Insurance Group.
+Cyber liability insurance is a highly beneficial insurance product available through Sunforest.
 It is designed to protect your company’s assets by helping to cover the costs associated with a security breach.
 You’ve probably heard of the massive hacking of Target stores’ credit card data or of Anthem Health Insurance’s recent customer data breach.
 It’s not just large retail businesses and government institutions that are risk; breaches can happen more often than you might expect, and every business that uses a computer network for maintaining information or conducting a transaction is at risk.

 A cyber liability insurance policy can help protect your business by covering some of the costs involved if the unthinkable happens.

 You need cyber liability insurance because this emerging style of crime puts your company at financial risk every day.
 Prudent risk management dictates the necessity of having a strategy in place for this eventuality.
 When your system is breached and your information is no longer secure, the resulting costs can be tremendous.
 The cost per customer record can be $200.
 Even with just 500 records, you’re already spending in excess of $100,000.
 And this cost does not include costs associated with rebuilding your business’s reputation, any class-action lawsuits, or regulatory fines and penalties.

 - Notification Costs - These expenses mount up quickly!